axoflow/axosyslog-core-docs/content/writing-python-modules/_index.md

 - For DEB packages, add the dependency package to the `Depends` line.
 - For RPM packages, add the dependency package as a `Requires` line to the `.spec` file.

-If you want to use `pip/requirements.txt` to deploy dependencies, you can invoke pip during `make install` time so that syslog-ng's private Python directory would contain all the dependencies that you require.
+If you want to use `pip/requirements.txt` to deploy dependencies, you can invoke pip during `make install` time so that {{% param "product.name" %}}'s private Python directory would contain all the dependencies that you require.

-### Adding Python code to the syslog-ng DEB package
+### Adding Python code to the DEB package

-To add your module to the syslog-ng DEB package, complete the following steps.
+To add your module to the `syslog-ng` DEB package, complete the following steps.

 1. Create a new file in `packaging/debian/` called `syslog-ng-mod-<yourmodule>.install`.
 1. Populate this file with wildcard patterns that capture the files of your package after installation.
 For example: